When does menopause start? That changes from woman to woman, but the average age for menopause is 51. Here’s everything you need to know.

 While perimenopause can start for some women in their mid to late 30s, the average age is between 40-47.

-It’s quite a wide range for an average, but because the symptoms can last for a few years without being detected, it can be tricky to pinpoint exactly when perimenopause starts.
+It’s quite a wide range for an average, but because the symptoms can last for a few years without being detected, it’s tricky to pinpoint exactly when perimenopause starts.

-Technically, it is defined as the “moment” when you’ve gone 12 months without having a period.
+Ah, the defined “moment” when you’ve gone 12 months without having a period.

-Most women will go through the second stage of menopause at around the age of 51 – ish.
+Most women will go through menopause at around the age of 51 – ish (emphasis on the ish).

 Again, it depends.

-The third stage of menopause starts after a year since your last period.
+So, the final phase of the menopausal transition starts after a year since your last period.

-But your body still has a few things to throw at you at this stage – and you may experience menopause symptoms like hot flushes, vaginal dryness, and interrupted sleep for up to a year before things become steady again.
+Your body might still have a few things to work through as you settle in from your long journey—you may still experience symptoms like hot flashes, vaginal dryness, and interrupted sleep for up to a year before things become steady again.

 How do you test for menopause?